j4mie/idiorm/README.markdown

     $profile = Model::factory('Profile')->find_one($profile_id);    // Select a particular profile from the database
     $user = $profile->user()->find_one();                           // Find the user associated with the profile

-Again, Paris makes an assumuption that the foreign key on the current (base) table has the same name as the related table with `_id` appended.
+Again, Paris makes an assumption that the foreign key on the current (base) table has the same name as the related table with `_id` appended.
 In the example above, Paris will look for a column named `user_id`.
 To override this behaviour, pass a second argument to the `belongs_to` method, specifying the name of the column on the current (base) table to use.

+#### Has-many-through ####

+Many-to-many relationships are implemented using the `has_many_through` method.
+This method has only one required argument: the name of the related model.
+Supplying further arguments allows us to override default behaviour of the method.

+For example, say we have a `Book` model.
+Each `Book` may have several `Author` objects, and each `Author` may have written several `Books`.
+To be able to find the authors for a particular book, we should first create an intermediary model.
+The name for this model should be constructed by concatenating the names of the two related classes, in alphabetical order.
+In this case, our classes are called `Author` and `Book`, so the intermediate model should be called `AuthorBook`.

+We should then add a method called `authors` to the `Book` class (note that the method name here is arbitrary, but should describe the relationship).
+This method calls the protected `has_many_through` method provided by Paris, passing in the class name of the related objects. **Pass the model class name literally, not a pluralised version.**.
+The `authors` method should return an ORM instance ready for (optional) further filtering.

+    class Author extends Model {
+    }

+    class Book extends Model {
+        public function authors() {
+            return $this->has_many_through('Author');
+        }
+    }

+The API for this method works as follows:

+    $book = Model::factory('Book')->find_one($book_id);     // Select a particular book from the database
+    $authors = $book->authors()->find_many();               // Find the authors associated with the book

+##### Overriding defaults #####

+The `has_many_through` method takes up to four arguments, which allow us to progressively override default assumptions made by the method.

+**First argument: associated model name** - this is mandatory and should be the name of the model we wish to select across the association.

+**Second argument: intermediate model name** - this is optional and defaults to the names of the two associated models, sorted alphabetically and concatenated.

+**Third argument: custom key to base table on intermediate table** - this is optional, and defaults to the name of the base table with `_id` appended.

+**Fourth argument: custom key to associated table on intermediate table** - this is optional, and defaults to the name of the associated table with `_id` appended.

 ### Filters ###